-The main and universal cause of acne.
-As the forehead lies in the T Zone, which is known for its excess oil production quality, the pores tends to get clogged leading to acne.
-Clogged pores can easily be dealt with a good CTM routine with a monthly session with the steamer.
-Please don’t overdo the steaming session however relaxing or effective it is as excessive steaming is not advisable for acne-prone skin.
+The main and universal cause of acne!
+As the forehead lies in the T-Zone, which is known for its excess oil production quality, the pores tends to get clogged, leading to acne.
+Clogged pores can easily be dealt with a good CTM (Cleansing, Toning, Moisturising) routine, with a monthly session with the steamer.
+Please don’t overdo the steaming session, however relaxing or effective it is, as excessive steaming is not advisable for acne-prone skin.

-Dandruff in hair can trigger acne in forehead.
-Try to get rid of the dandruff using a good anti-dandruff shampoo, your acne will vanish like magic.
+Dandruff in the hair can trigger acne in the forehead.
+Try to get rid of the dandruff using a good anti-dandruff shampoo.
+Your acne will vanish like magic.

-If you have oily scalp, the oil tends to seep and result in clogged pores and acne on your forehead.
+If you have an oily scalp, the oil tends to seep in and results in clogged pores and acne on your forehead.
 Make sure you wash your hair on alternate days to ensure an oil-free scalp.

 4. Certain Medications:

-Stress is one thing that has something or the other to contribute to most of our illnesses.
-So beat it by having a healthy life style.
-Yoga and meditation helps in reducing stress to a great extent.
+Stress is one thing that has to contribute to most of our illnesses in some way or the other.
+So, beat it by having a healthy lifestyle.
+Yoga and meditation help in reducing stress to a great extent.
 No time for yoga?
 Indulge yourself in a relaxing spa for an instant stress release.
-However hard you work, taking some “me” time definitely has its own merits right?
+However hard you work, taking some “me” time definitely has its own merits, right?

 - 10 Causes And Simple Remedies For Pimples On Forehead - February 18, 2013

 - 50 Hairstyles For Frizzy Wavy Hair - February 5, 2013